-As at March 31, 2022, the Manager, directors and officers of the Company directly or indirectly held 10.0% (December 31, 2021 - 10.0%) of the Company's Class C Shares.
+As at June 30, 2022, the Manager, directors and officers of the Company directly or indirectly held 10.0% (December 31, 2021 - 10.0%) of the Company's Class C Shares.
 The aggregate investment by the Company's directors and officers in all Portfolio Companies did not exceed 1.0% of the issued and outstanding shares of any Portfolio Company.

-As noted previously the Company holds 97% of the outstanding shares of PPI, an entity also managed by the Manager.
+As noted previously the Company holds 98% of the outstanding shares of PPI, an entity also managed by the Manager.

-On January 1, 2022 the Company transferred its holdings in certain loans and convertible debentures and warrants to Pender Private Debt Opportunities Fund I Limited Partnership ("PPDF").
+On January 1, 2022 the Company transferred its holdings in certain loans and convertible debentures and warrants to Pender Private Debt Opportunities Fund I Limited Partnership ("PPDF") at cost.
 The Company is the sole limited partner of PPDF.
 PPDF is a related party and is also managed by a wholly owned subsidiary of the Manager.
+During the six months ended June 30, 2022, the Company made an additional contribution of \$3,040,000 into PPDF.